-I’ve been making this creamy mushroom sauce practically my whole life.
+I’ve been making this creamy mushroom sauce recipe practically my whole life.
 My mom made it, my grandmother made it, you get the idea.
-We make this sauce for Ukrainian Christmas and serve it over pierogies.
+We make this sauce for Ukrainian Christmas and serve it over pierogies, though it’s delicious with lots of meals.
 This recipe is an adaptation of that.
 It’s full of flavor, and bonus, it’s vegetarian!

 How to Make Creamy Mushroom Sauce

 First, you’ll soak the dried mushrooms in boiling water to re-hydrate them.
 You can learn more about using dried mushrooms here.

 Sauté your onion and add in the fresh mushrooms, cooking until they are nice and soft, about 5 minutes.
 Next, add salt and garlic powder.
 You could add in other seasonings, some fresh herbs like thyme o

 Then, you pour in the liquid from the dried mushrooms (not the mushrooms quite yet).
 That water is now full of delicious, earthy mushroom flavor.
 Once it’s mostly evaporated, you’ll chop the re-hydrated porcini mushrooms and add them to the pan.

 Pour the heavy cream into the pan and bring it to a simmer.
 Now you have a creamy mushroom sauce that’s ready to take your meal to the next level.